Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab6.md

 ### Task 4 - educate user

-1. After disabling the user or resetting the password we can connect with user and educate the user on activities and what should do to avoid the same.
+1. After disabling the user or resetting the password. we can connect with user to educate on activities and what should do to avoid.